bugratu/ML_VVLC/applications/validator/Readme.md

-This application validates the PL prediction accuracy of the loaded ML model by plotting predicted and measured PL values.
+This application validates the PL prediction accuracy of the loaded ML model by calculating the residual path loss between measured and predicted values.\
 The predicted PL and residual values (i.e., measured - predicted) can be exported as .CSV file.